Global equity investment philosophy

 This Edinburgh based team provides solutions for clients seeking global exposure.
 Their unique approach, a combination of Experience, Future Quality and Execution, means they are continually “joining the dots” across geographies, sectors and companies, to find the opportunities that others simply don’t see.

-Our five portfolio managers have an average of 23 years’ industry experience and have worked together as a Global Equity team for eight years.
-In 2019, two portfolio analysts, Michael Chen and Ellie Stephenson joined the team and they are the first in a new generation of talent on the path to becoming portfolio managers.
+Our five portfolio managers have an average of 24 years’ industry experience and have worked together as a Global Equity team for eight years.
+Two portfolio analysts, Michael Chen and Ellie Stephenson joined in 2019 and are the first in a new generation of talent on the path to becoming portfolio managers.
 The team’s deliberate flat structure fosters individual accountability and collective responsibility.
 It is designed to take advantage of the diversity of backgrounds and areas of specialisation to ensure the team can find the investment opportunities others don’t.

 The team’s philosophy is based on the belief that investing in a portfolio of Future Quality companies will lead to outperformance over the long term.
 They define Future Quality as a business that can attain and sustain high return on investment.
 We believe that ESG considerations and Future Quality investments are not independent of each other and as such the team evaluate the materiality of ESG factors when assessing the Future Quality potential of each stock.